Is acrylic paint safe for reptiles

 Potential Risks of Using Unsafe Paint

 Unsafe paint near reptiles can cause breathing problems, poisoning, and health issues in the long run.
-Prioritize the well-being of your reptile by avoiding paints containing harmful chemicals and opting for non-toxic alternatives.
+Prioritize your reptile’s well-being by avoiding paints containing harmful chemicals and opting for non-toxic alternatives.

 Respiratory Issues